s-hariharan/s-hariharan.github.io/about.md

 **Indian Institute of Science**, Bengaluru, India
 *Research Assistant*
-May 2017 - Present, Advisor: [Prof. T.A Abinandanan][Abi],
+Since May 2017, Advisor: [Prof. T.A Abinandanan][Abi],
 Worked on Computational methods to model microstructural evolution.
-Check research page for further details.
+Check the research page for further details.

 **Indian Institute of Technology**, Bomaby, India *Research Assistant*